-And now, I'd like to advert one or two fics that I absolutely loved, and that you'll find in my favourite stories. (you can check it out again and again, it won't always be the same fics here!)
+And now, I'd like to advert some fics that I absolutely loved, and that you'll find in my favourite stories or from my favourite authors. (you can check it out again and again, it won't always be the same fics here!)

 That is the question: Wonderful Matt x Mello, it's a canon AU of some sorts and has one of the best Death Note cast characterisation I've ever read.
 If you like intelligent stories that feel realistic, if you love irony and sarcasm, if you're not afraid of a Matt playing with everything, even death, if you want great first person point of views, read it, you won't regret it!
 Xinde did an awesome work!